Gameology-Space/SystemReset2173/Ideas to be added.md

     - there is no saving or loading since everything is in a json. player can undo/redo/do-whatever
 2. What is the purpose
     - player defines their purpose of playing.
 While there are events in the world and within the system that are brought to player's attention, it's up to them whether to participate/address those issues or not.
+3. Game progression
+    - mission based and open world at the same time
+    - vampire survivor like progressions, reward at end of stage that permanently improves capability
+    -

 ## coding thoughts
 1. use as little AI as possible